 Now that Snowflake is available, you shouldn’t be building your grandmother’s data warehouse anymore (or your father’s for that matter....).
 It is an entirely new world now with data warehouse technology that has been specifically created for the cloud and low maintenance.
-Snowflake is the first “Cloud Data Warehouse” that was designed with cloud-based backend technology in mind.
+Snowflake's data warehouse enables the data-driven enterprise with instant elasticity, secure data sharing, and per-second pricing across multiple clouds.
+Snowflake combines the power of data warehousing, the flexibility of big data platforms, and the elasticity of the cloud.
 It is not a re-used older version of an open-source database or technology retrofitted from 10-20 years ago.

 There is no other solution out there that comes close to Snowflake’s price, scale, and features.